Cloud Strife: In Compilation of Final Fantasy VII

-However, when urged by Tifa to let go of the past, Cloud sets out for the Forgotten City in search of the children.
-There, Cloud confronts Kadaj, Loz, and Yazoo, genetic remnants of Sephiroth left behind before he diffused into the Lifestream completely.
-Cloud's battle with Kadaj later takes them back to Aerith's church, where Cloud recovers from his Geostigma with Aerith's help.
-Kadaj, merging with the remains of Jenova, resurrects Sephiroth.
+However, after Tifa urges him to let go of the past, Cloud sets out for the Forgotten City in search of the children.
+There, he confronts Kadaj, Loz, and Yazoo, genetic remnants of Sephiroth left behind before he diffused into the Lifestream completely.
+Cloud's battle with Kadaj takes them back to Aerith's church, where Cloud recovers from his Geostigma with Aerith's help.
+After merging with the remains of Jenova, Kadaj, resurrects Sephiroth.
 Cloud, having overcome his doubts, defeats Sephiroth once more, leaving a dying Kadaj in his place.
-At the film's conclusion, Cloud, seeing Aerith and Zack, assures the two that he will be fine and reunites with his friends.
+At the film's conclusion, Cloud, seeing Aerith and Zack, assures them that he will be fine and reunites with his friends.

 Cloud appears in On the Way to a Smile, a series of short stories set between Final Fantasy VII and Advent Children.
 "Case of Tifa" serves as an epilogue to VII, and portrays Cloud's life alongside Tifa, Marlene, and Denzel.
 "Case of Denzel" relates how Cloud first met Denzel, and was later adapted as a short original video animation for the release of Advent Children Complete, On the Way to a Smile - Episode: Denzel.

-Cloud acts in a supporting role in the PlayStation 2 game Dirge of Cerberus: Final Fantasy VII.
-A year after the events of Advent Children, Cloud, working alongside Barret and Tifa, lends his support to the ground forces of the World Regenesis Organization and his ally Vincent Valentine in their siege of Midgar and counterattack against the rogue Shinra military unit, Deepground.
+Cloud appears in a supporting role in the PlayStation 2 game Dirge of Cerberus.
+A year after the events of Advent Children, Cloud, working alongside Barret and Tifa, lends his support to the ground forces of the World Regenesis Organization and his ally Vincent Valentine in their siege of Midgar and counterattack against the rogue Shinra military unit Deepground.

-In the PlayStation Portable game Crisis Core: Final Fantasy VII, Cloud is presented as a young Shinra infantryman who befriends Zack.
+In the PlayStation Portable game Crisis Core, Cloud is presented as a young Shinra infantryman who befriends Zack.
 During the game's conclusion, a dying Zack gives Cloud his Buster Sword, telling him that he is his legacy.
 The game ends with Cloud heading to Midgar, reprising the start of Final Fantasy VII.
-Zack and Cloud's connection was also meant to be expanded upon near the game's ending, with both of them planning to flee to Midgar.
-However, due to limitations in the console's hardware, these scenes could not be implemented, and instead, they decided to focus on Zack.
+Zack and Cloud's connection was meant to be expanded upon near the game's ending, with both of them planning to flee to Midgar, but due to limitations in the console's hardware, these scenes could not be implemented and they instead decided to focus on Zack.

-Cloud reprises his role from the original Final Fantasy VII in the 2020 remake, which is also part of the Compilation of Final Fantasy VII.
-While marketed as a remake to the original 1997 game, Square claims that there are other different meanings in this game.
+Cloud reprises his role in the 2020 game Final Fantasy VII Remake, which is part of a planned trilogy of games remaking the original 1997 game.
+While marketed as a remake to the original game, Square claims that there are other different meanings in this game.
+He was featured once more as the protagonist in Final Fantasy VII Rebirth.